Fiden-Supancich-McCord/data510-fire/CHARTER.md

 - The Create artifact is in the repo or linked from the issue.
 - The Observe results are recorded somewhere referenceable (notebook output, processed dataset, draft results section).
 - The Analyze writeup names a next step (continue, pivot, kill, or decompose into new PBIs).
-- A peer PO has either signed off in `#<project>-studio` or filed a Studio Critique covering it.
+- A peer PO has either signed off in `#project-5studio` or filed a Studio Critique covering it.
 - The card is linked under *Completed PBIs* in the next Iteration Review in `README.md`.

 ## Context map